Minister of Villages and Development of Disadvantaged Regions

-The current Indonesian Minister of Villages, Development of Disadvantaged Regions, and Transmigration is Abdul Halim Iskandar since 23 October 2019.
-The minister is supported by Deputy Minister of Villages, Development of Disadvantaged Regions, and Transmigration which is Budi Arie Setiadi.
-The Minister administers the portfolio through the Ministry of Villages, Development of Disadvantaged Regions, and Transmigration.
+The current Indonesian Minister of Villages and Development of Disadvantaged Regions is Yandri Susanto since 20 October 2024.
+The minister is supported by Deputy Minister of Villages and Development of Disadvantaged Regions, which is Budi Arie Setiadi.
+The Minister administers the portfolio through the Ministry of Villages and Development of Disadvantaged Regions.

 President Abdurrahman Wahid appointed Manuel Kaisiepo as a junior minister equivalent to a deputy minister in charge of the government's strategic program.
 Then continued by the Megawati government by forming a new ministry called the Ministry of Acceleration of Development in Eastern.
-Under President Susilo Bambang Yudhoyono administration, state minister post was abolished since 19 October 2011, so that it changed its name to Minister of Development of Disadvantaged Regions.
+Under President Susilo Bambang Yudhoyono, the state minister post was abolished since 19 October 2011, so that it changed its name to Minister of Development of Disadvantaged Regions.
 On 26 October 2014, President Joko Widodo announces his cabinet.
 Transmigration Portfolio is separated from the Ministry of Manpower and merged with the Ministry of Development of Disadvantaged Regions.
 In the second period, Joko Widodo added a deputy minister to assist the village minister's duties.

 List of ministers

-From most of its existence, this minister post always held by National Awakening Party politicians, making it unique among many ministries in Indonesia.
+From most of its existence, this minister post always held by National Awakening Party politicians, making it unique among many ministries in Indonesia until the appointment of Yandri Susanto of the National Mandate Party (PAN).
 The following individuals have been appointed as Minister of Villages, Development of Disadvantaged Regions, and Transmigration, or any of its precedent titles: